1kevinxu1/Sunset-Drive/readme.md

 [github-pages]: http://1kevinxu1.github.io

 ## An Original Javascript Game
-Sunset Racer is a game built on entirely vanilla javascript, canvas, and some trigonometry.
+Sunset Racer is a game built almost entirely on vanilla javascript, canvas, and some trigonometry.
 It was a fun little project to explore the capabilities of HTML5's canvas without the help of any existing web frameworks.
 To help myself get started, I used the following resources:

 [Lou's pseudo 3d page][lou's page]
 [Wikipedia article on orthogonal projection matrix][Wikipedia]